Sigmmma/c20/src/content/h1/guides/map-making/level-creation/bsp-troubleshooting/readme.md

 ![](multiple_cluster_data.mp4)

 ## Warning: Cluster can see multiple skies
-According to the [material naming conventions][materials], you can reference multiple skies in a BSP by including a sky index in the sky material name, e.g. `+sky0`, `+sky1`, `+sky2`, etc. Similar to how a cluster cannot see multiple fog planes, a cluster cannot see multiple skies either.
+According to the [material naming conventions](~materials), you can reference multiple skies in a BSP by including a sky index in the sky material name, e.g. `+sky0`, `+sky1`, `+sky2`, etc. Similar to how a cluster cannot see multiple fog planes, a cluster cannot see multiple skies either.
 This warning will happen when you have a cluster with a mix of e.g. `+sky0` and `+sky1` faces or a cluster where both are potentially visible.

 The solution is to either use a single sky or separate the clusters as seen in ["two fog planes visible from a cluster"](#warning-two-fog-planes-visible-from-a-cluster).

 ## Weather polyhedra not working
-[Weather polyhedra][scenario_structure_bsp#weather-polyhedra] are volumes within which [weather particles][weather_particle_system] do not render.
+[Weather polyhedra](~scenario_structure_bsp#weather-polyhedra) are volumes within which [weather particles](~weather_particle_system) do not render.
 They are created by assigning the `+weatherpoly` material to faces which form a [convex volume][wiki-convex].

 If you are finding that a weather polyhedron you created isn't working at all (weather still renders inside of it) then there are two possibilities:

 1. The polyhedron isn't convex.
 A hypothetical ant standing on any side of the polyhedron should not be able to see any other side or face than the one it's standing on; the surface should always be curving away behind the "horizon" from the ant's point of view.
-Halo requires these weather-masking volumes to be convex so they can be represented as an efficient [series of planes][scenario_structure_bsp#tag-field-weather-polyhedra-planes].
+Halo requires these weather-masking volumes to be convex so they can be represented as an efficient [series of planes](~scenario_structure_bsp#tag-field-weather-polyhedra-planes).
 Modify your polyhedron to be convex or split it into multiple which are.
 2. You have more than 8 weather polyhedra _visible_ at the same time (you can have more than 8 total).
 Combine some together if possible or alter your level to not require so many.

 ![](weatherpoly_convex.mp4)

 ## Error: Couldn't allocate polyhedron plane
-This error does not show up in [WRL files][wrl], but it is usually easy to find.
-It means one of your [weather polyhedra][scenario_structure_bsp#weather-polyhedra] has more than 16 sides.
+This error does not show up in [WRL files](~wrl), but it is usually easy to find.
+It means one of your [weather polyhedra](~scenario_structure_bsp#weather-polyhedra) has more than 16 sides.
 To be clear, this is _not_ a triangle limit for the polyhedron.
 One side of the shape might be comprised of multiple triangles, but as long as they are coplanar they will be treated as a single side.
 To resolve this error you can:

 1. Simplify any polyhedra which have too many sides.
 Players will not notice if a polyhedra doesn't perfectly follow the contour of an overhang.
 As long as it generally hides rain and snow from under overhangs the effect will be convincing enough.
 Ensure any sides which are meant to be flat actually have coplanar faces.
 2. Split the polyhedron into multiple more simple shapes.
 It is OK for the volumes to intersect, just stay within the 8 visible polyhedra limit.